King Arthur (2004 film)

-King Arthur is a 2004 historical adventure film directed by Antoine Fuqua and written by David Franzoni.
+King Arthur is a 2004 epic historical adventure film directed by Antoine Fuqua and written by David Franzoni.
 It features an ensemble cast with Clive Owen as the title character, Ioan Gruffudd as Lancelot and Keira Knightley as Guinevere, along with Mads Mikkelsen, Joel Edgerton, Hugh Dancy, Ray Winstone, Ray Stevenson, Stephen Dillane, Stellan Skarsgård and Til Schweiger.

 The film is unusual in reinterpreting Arthur as a Roman officer rather than the typical medieval knight.
-There have been several literary works that have also done so, including David Gemmell's Ghost King, Jack Whyte's Camulod Chronicles, and perhaps the strongest influence on this film, Bernard Cornwell's Warlord series.
+Several literary works have also done so, including David Gemmell's Ghost King, Jack Whyte's Camulod Chronicles, and perhaps the strongest influence on this film, Bernard Cornwell's Warlord series.
 The producers of the film attempted to market it as a more historically accurate version of the Arthurian legends, supposedly inspired by new archaeological findings.
-The film also replaces the sword in the stone story with a more dark and tragic backstory of how Arthur claimed his sword Excalibur.
 The film was shot in Ireland, England, and Wales.

+King Arthur was released by Buena Vista Pictures through the Touchstone Pictures label on July 7, 2004.
+The film received mixed to negative reviews with critics criticizing the setting, violence and battle sequences while praising the musical score, directing, performances and cinematography and grossed $203.6 million against a production budget of $120 million.

 Plot

 In the 5th century AD, the declining Roman Empire is withdrawing from Britannia, where the native Woads, led by Merlin, stage an insurgency.
-A group of Sarmatian knights and their half-British Roman commander Artorius Castus, known as "Arthur", have fulfilled their duties to Rome and are preparing to return home.
+A group of Sarmatian knights and their half-British Roman commander Artorius Castus, known as "Arthur", have served their obligatory 15-year term fighting for Rome and are preparing to return home.
 Arthur himself plans to continue his career in Rome until Bishop Germanus orders them to complete one final mission: evacuate an important Roman family from north of Hadrian's Wall, saving them from an advancing army of invading Saxons led by the ruthless Cerdic and his son, Cynric.
 Alecto, the son of the family patriarch, is a viable candidate to be a future Pope.
 Arthur and his remaining men – Lancelot, Tristan, Galahad, Bors, Gawain, and Dagonet – reluctantly accept the mission.

 Arriving at their destination, they find that the Roman patriarch Marius, who refuses to leave, has enslaved the local population, enraging Arthur.
-He discovers a cell complex containing a number of dead Woads and two tortured survivors — a young woman named Guinevere and her younger brother Lucan.
+He discovers a cell complex containing several dead Woads and two tortured survivors — a young woman named Guinevere and her younger brother Lucan.
 Arthur frees them and gives Marius an ultimatum — leave with them willingly or otherwise be taken prisoner.
-He and his knights commandeer the homestead, and liberate its exploited people.
+He and his knights commandeer the homestead and liberate its exploited people.
 The convoy flees into the mountains with the Saxons in pursuit.
 Marius leads an attempted coup but is slain by Guinevere.
-Arthur learns from Alecto that Germanus and his fellow bishops had Arthur's childhood mentor and father figure, Pelagius, executed for heresy.
+Arthur learns from Alecto that Germanus and his fellow bishops had Arthur's childhood mentor and father figure Pelagius executed for heresy.
 This further disillusions Arthur with the Roman way of life, a process that matures when Guinevere and Merlin remind Arthur of his connection to the island of Britain through his Celtic mother.